 Rehab is not for everyone and is not cheap.
 A huge percentage of people who come home from rehab start using immediately.
 If you’re going to pay $10,000 or more for a short stay at rehab, make sure you get your money’s worth at a quality facility with a history of success.

-Out-patient rehab can work if you already have a great support system in place and good self control.
+Outpatient rehab can work if you already have a great support system in place and good self control.
 If you feel you already have your addiction under control and you just need a little guidance to get you over the hump, then out-patient rehab might work for you.

 This type of treatment will only be successful if you have taken the steps to eliminate your hook up sources from your life.
 Often times the problem is prolonged and slipping up can cause even more barriers between family members and friends.
 Know your limits and what’s realistic for you.

-While this may seem like the perfect solution, the Waismann Method is extremely costly, with one facility charging $16,800 for treatment!
+While this may seem like the perfect solution, the Waismann Detox Method is extremely costly, with one facility charging $16,800 for the treatment!
 The other pitfall is that even though your withdrawal symptoms will be eliminated, your addiction and cravings do not just disappear.
-Follow-up treatments with therapists or counselors should be utilized, so there is an even larger expense in the long run.
+Follow-up treatments with therapists or counselors should be utilized, so remember there is an even larger expense in the long run.

 Ibogaine, is an indole alkaloid found in the bark of the root of the African shrub Tabernan- the iboga.
 It has strong anti-addictive qualities, including high efficacy in acute opioid withdrawal and addiction.In laymen’s terms, it’s a secret tribal hallucinogen that helps you achieve your 2 most difficult goals.